-An apprentice who fails any of the assessment methods, and therefore the EPA, in the first instance, will be required to re-sit or re-take those failed assessment methods.
+An apprentice who fails any of the assessment methods, and therefore the EPA, in the first instance, will be required to re-sit/re-take those failed assessment methods.

-Any assessment method re-sit or re-take is typically taken within 4 months of the EPA outcome notification, otherwise the entire EPA must be taken again, unless in the opinion of the EPAO exceptional circumstances apply outside the control of the apprentice or their employer.
+Any assessment method re-sit or re-take must be taken within 16 weeks of the fail notification, otherwise the entire EPA must be taken again, unless in the opinion of the EPAO exceptional circumstances apply outside the control of the apprentice or their employer.